qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Using expressions for labelling

-Expression based labelling is easy to work with.
+:index:`Expression based labelling` is easy to work with.
 All you have to take care of is, that you need to combine all elements (strings, fields and functions) with a string concatenation sign '||' and that fields are written in "double quotes" and strings in 'single quotes'.
 Let's have a look at some examples: